AntoineSebert/dandelion/documents/project-specification.md

 **Example** 3: You have designed a new network topology for IrishOil plc’s new Aberdeen headquarters.
 The interested group would clearly be IrishOil.
 They would benefit from easier maintenance and improved security of their computer network.

 ------
-It seems that no real-time operating system has been written using this promising technology, probably because an important part of the companies that produce this kind of software started their business in the 80s and chose to use the relevant languages at this time, such as C/C++ with assembly.
+It seems that no real-time operating system have been written using this promising technology, probably because an important part of the companies that produce this kind of software started their business in the 80s and chose to use the relevant languages at this time, such as C/C++ with assembly.
 The advantages of Rust over C/C++ could significantly reduce the risks related to memory (segmentation fault, buffer overflow), keeping the flexibility of declaring variables on the heap or stack.

-Embedded systems are sometime not easily remplacable or maintainable, for example a space probe sent to an asteroid, or an aircraft computer, and then are required to have the lowest dysfunction rate possible; for any events (in the processor instructions stream) leading the RTOS to become inoperative or have undefined behavior, even for a short time, can have desastrous consequences and represent a consequent loss of money or precious data.
+Embedded systems are sometime not easily remplaceable or maintainable, for example a space probe sent to an asteroid, or an aircraft computer, and then are required to have the lowest dysfunction rate possible; for any events (in the processor instructions stream) leading the RTOS to become inoperative or have undefined behavior, even for a short time, can have disastrous consequences and represent a consequent loss of money or precious data.
 But such systems, because of their importance, are extremely sensitive to perturbations, and therefore have to be both well-designed and well-implemented, thus the choice of Rust in that case.

-This RTOS will have as objective to provide, for companies or organisations working in the fields mentioned above, a safe and realiable framework to develop & deploy applications that fits their needs in terms of real-time operations.
-That's also why the lisense of this project, a public copyright Creative Commons lisense, allow to remix, transform, and build upon the material.
+This RTOS will have as aim to offer, for companies or organisations working in the fields mentioned above, a safe and reliable framework to develop & deploy applications that fits their needs in terms of real-time operations.
+That's also why the lisense of this project, a public copyright Creative Commons license, allow to remix, transform, and build upon the material.

-And last but not least, this project is really important for the student itself, long been interested in operating systems, and willing to create one.
+And finally, this project is really important for the student itself, long been interested in operating systems, and willing to create one.
 Even better, in a research context.
 Not to mention the potential applications in astronautics, one of his centers of interests, that makes the idea thrilling.

 ------